-The Bank's loans to Directors, Officers, Stockholders and Related Interests (DOSRI) amounted to ₽4,305,833 and ₽8,236,805 as of December 31, 2022 and 2021, respectively (see Note 25).
+The Bank's loans to Directors, Officers, Stockholders and Related Interests (DOSRI) amounted to ₽4,575,398 and ₽4,305,833 as of December 31, 2023 and 2022, respectively (see Note 25).

 Sales contract receivable (SCR) refers to real and other properties acquired and subsequently sold on installment basis whereby the title of the property is transferred to the buyer only upon full payment of the agreed selling price.
 SCR is initially recorded at the present value of the installment receivable discounted at imputed rate of interest.
 Discount shall be credited over the life of the SCR by crediting interest income using the effective interest method.
-Any difference between the present value of the SCR and the derecognized assets shall be recognized in profit or loss in accordance with PAS 18, "Revenue" and PFRS 15 "Revenue from Contracts with Customers".
-Furthermore, SCR shall be subject to impairment provision of PFRS 9.
+Any difference between the present value of the SCR and the derecognized assets shall be recognized in profit or loss in accordance with PAS 18 "Revenue" Furthermore, SCR shall be subject to impairment provision of PFRS 9.